 Skills for your CV

-- communication skills and the ability to articulate opinion;
+- communication skills and the ability to effectively articulate an opinion

 What do film studies graduates do?

-Six months after graduating, over 70% of graduates are in employment, with many working in arts, design and media roles.
+Six months after graduating, over 70% of film studies graduates are in employment, with many working in arts, design and media roles.

 |Type of work||Percentage|

 |Retail, catering and bar work||29.1|